simonjurina/PhDThesisCode/ReadMe.txt

+ The functions should be run in the Computer Algebra System Magma.

  The file IsHyperbolicAuxiliaryCode contains sub-routines of IsHyperbolic that are used by IsConjugate and VerifyHypVertex.
 Copy them before using the code of IsConjugate or VerifyHypVertex.